peterkracik/scss-best-practice/README.md

 ```

 #### General
-files containing default settins, functions, variables and everything to set up your project.
+files containing default settins, functions, variables and everything to set up the project.

 #### Components
-one file per block.
+SCSS files should contain only one block or element.
+If you need same element in another project, in the best case you just copy html html and this file and you're ready to go.
+Probably variables would match, but that's the least.
 example:

-__page.scss__
+_page.scss_
 ```
 .page {
     ...